 Facing Criminal Charges?

 - Possession of drugs and possession of paraphernalia.
 Drug possession laws can get you in a lot of trouble if you do or say the wrong thing; call Cliff first.
 Medical marijuana is legal in Arizona, and if you get caught without your card, Cliff will stand up for you.

 - Driving under the influence.
-DUI in Arizona can bring hefty fines, license suspensions and fail time.
+DUI in Arizona can bring hefty fines, license suspensions and jail time.
 Cliff knows the DUI laws and can help you receive fair treatment.

 - Homicide.
 A murder charge is extremely serious, and you will need experienced and competent legal counsel at your side to protect your constitutional rights.

 - Sexual Assault.
 Sexual assault charges are of a sensitive nature, and a conviction could land you on the sex offender list.
 Cliff will help protect you.

 - Domestic Violence.
 Whether you are going through an acrimonious divorce, having difficulties with a parent or sibling, or dealing with a contentious non-marital relationship, Cliff can assist you if you have been accused of any domestic violence offense.

 What to Do if You Are Accused of a Crime

 - Do not talk about the situation with anyone.

 - The time to speak will come – but NOT until you fully understand your legal rights, and how what you say can affect them, your case – and even your freedom.